In the guide

 If your research is inconclusive, and you have concerns that the food may be novel, you will need to go through a consultation process (referred to as an Article 4 request), which will determine whether the food is novel.

-Your local trading standards service will be able to offer some advice on whether you need a consultation but you may ultimately have to discuss it with the FSA Novel Foods Team (email@example.com).
+Your local trading standards service will be able to offer some advice on whether you need a consultation but you may ultimately have to discuss it with the Food Standards Agency (FSA) Novel Foods Team (firstname.lastname@example.org).

-If either your research or the consultation process determines the food is novel you must apply for authorisation and will need to gather and submit enough evidence to prove that the food meets the three criteria above (not a danger to consumers etc).
+If either your research or the consultation process determines that the food is novel, you must apply for authorisation and will need to gather and submit enough evidence to prove that the food meets the three criteria in 'What is the significance of being a novel food?' above.